Rothamsted/knetmaps.js/docs/User_Guide.md

 * **Concepts** (nodes) are displayed using different labels, shapes and colours (detailed in the legend below the network graph). **Relations** (edges) too use various colours and labels depending on the type of concept.

+* Users can left-click a concept or relation to view some more information about them or drag them (click and hold) to move them around.
+Users can also reposition the entire network by dragging the background viewport.

 * **Touch gestures**: KnetMaps can also be used with tough devices.
 Touch gestures such as tap (click), hold, drag, etc. have been incorporated within KnetMaps to enable interactive exploration of network graphs.

-* Users can left-click a concept or relation to view some more information about them or drag them (click and hold) to move them around.
-Users can also drag the entire network around by dragging the background viewport.

-* **Flagged genes**: All the genes are displayed as blue triangles but the gene(s) originally selected for viewing in the network window have a double border to visually distinguish them from other genes.
-These were shown in the old version with a blue flag next to them.

 * **Labels** on concepts and relations are disabled by default.
 These can however be enabled if the user wants.
-User’s search query terms, if found in these labels, are _highlighted_ as well.
+User’s search query terms in QTLNetMiner, if found in these labels, are _highlighted_ as well.

+* **Flagged** concepts: Certain concepts are rendered with a double border to highlight their imporantce. **Note:** In QTLNetMiner, this is used to highlight genes selected for visualization in KnetMaps.

-* Concept sizes and Relation widths depend upon their importance in accordance with the user's original query terms.
+* Concept sizes and Relation widths can vary based on user's dataset. **Note:** In QTLNetMiner, these sizes depend upon the concept's importance in accordance with the user's original search query terms.

-* **Alter concept name**: There are also <b><i>eye</i></b> icons next to concept <i>synonyms</i> and <i>accessions</i> in the Item Info. table.
-Clicking on such an icon updates the concept label in the network graph with this new value.
-This is useful in case users want to use their preferred names (from the synonyms or accessions) for concepts.

 ![KnetMaps_screenshot](https://ondex.rothamsted.ac.uk/QTLNetMiner/KnetMaps_demo.png)